avinlg/infoprompt/README.md

 - Time, user, host, working directory
 - Colorful and emoji-rich, designed for dark terminals

-## Installation
+## Developer / Local Install (optional)

+If you want to test the prompt from the repository (developer workflow):

-1. Clone or copy this directory:
+1. Clone the repository locally:
    ```sh
    git clone <repo-url> ~/projects/bashprompt
    cd ~/projects/bashprompt
    ```
-2. Run the installer:
+2. Run the local installer (this installs to your home directory):
    ```sh
    bash install-bash-prompt.sh
    ```